WHAT DOES IT MEAN TO HAVE “ENOUGH”?

-Because even if we wish it were, money is not just money.
-The The myths we struggle with imply that financial success is a signifier of worth at a much more fundamental level.
+Because money is not just money.
+We grow up learning that financial success is a signifier of worth at a fundamental level.

 And we believe it.

-Here's what the creatives we heard from on the previous page felt about that:
+Here's what the creatives we heard from on the previous page felt about those toxic money myths:

 My work matters to me and to some of the few people I've managed to get it in front of.
 But income is society's biggest marker of whether you and your work matter at all.
 I think it’s difficult to get any respect for what you do unless it brings in—at minimum—a living wage.
 Otherwise, you're of no consequence, and your work is of no consequence either.

 I'm not contributing to my family.
 I feel like it reflects on my value in the home, even though nobody else in the household feels that way.”

 I have allowed my income to have a direct correlation to my confidence.
 And so when I'm not bringing in money, I feel like I don't know what my value is, and that affects me on many levels.

 THAT is why it’s so important to take action that’s within our Circle of Control to address our needs directly.

 The good news is, starting with your needs doesn’t mean giving up on your creative dreams.